 - Biblical Leadership in the 21st Century (3)

 - Spiritual Formation (3)

 - All courses are offered online.
-Students may design their program to suit their needs, taking some, none, or all of their courses online, in the Fredericksburg classroom, or at a distance-learning site.
-However, students may not switch between online and the other options within a course.
+Students may design their program to suit their needs, taking some, none, or all of their courses online or on campus.